django-oscar/django-oscar-adyen/README.rst

     :alt: TravisCI status

 This package provides integration with the `Adyen`_ payment gateway.
-It is designed to work seamlessly with the e-commerce framework `django-oscar`_, but can be used without Oscar.
+It is designed to work with the e-commerce framework `django-oscar`_.
 This extension supports Django 1.7+, Python 3.3+ and Oscar 1.0+.

 .. _`Adyen`: http://www.adyen.com/
 .. _`django-oscar`: https://github.com/django-oscar/django-oscar